This Garmin Instinct review dives deep into the ins and outs of the Garmin smartwatch.

 What makes this watch unique and excellent among its competitors is an affordable price tag at half that of Garmin's Fenix price.

-The Garmin Instinct sports watch has a lot of features from its monochrome display to its magnetic compass that it's easy to ramble.
+The sports watch has a lot of features from its monochrome display to its magnetic compass that it's easy to ramble.

-With brevity in mind, let's tackle the best features in its arsenal which you don't want to miss in a Garmin Instinct review.
+With brevity in mind, let's tackle the best features in its arsenal which you don't want to miss.

 You can upload a map through your phone of your desired location and zoom and pan around the route to see an electronic version of the map at all times.

 Any basic GPS outdoor watch will have some margin for error with its tracking.
-This one does a serviceable job, even in rugged terrain, like mountains and forests.
+The watch does a serviceable job, even in rugged terrain, like mountains and forests.
 You can expect the same consistency when it comes to elevation readings, too.

 The heart rate monitor is most accurate when it is snug around your wrist.
 Compared to the chest strap devices, it is also very convenient.
 Even small discrepancies in hair quantity and watch positioning can alter the readings.
 As a rule of thumb, you shouldn't be able to slide a finger between the strap and the watch.